 The project consists of two parts.
 In the first part I utilize the so called adjoint method for variational data assimilation.
 The adjoint method is comparatively powerful and has been applied successfully in the past, but it requires so called “automatic differentiation” (AD) of the model code.
-The MITgcm was developed for this purpose but AD cannot be applied to many other models.
-Therefore, the second part of my project consists of the development and application of a new method which does not require AD.
+The MITgcm was developed for this purpose, but AD cannot be applied to many other models.
+The second part of my project consists of the development and application of a new method that does not require AD.
 The new method will be applied to estimate the LGM ocean state and the results can be compared to results obtained from the adjoint method.

 C. Breitkreuz, A. Paul, T. Kurahashi-Nakamura, M. Losch, M. Schulz.
 A dynamical reconstruction of the global monthly mean oxygen isotopic composition of seawater, Journal of Geophysical Research: Oceans, 123, 2018. https://doi.org/10.1029/2018JC014300

 C. Breitkreuz, A. Paul, P. J. van Leeuwen, M. Schulz.
 A new particle filter method to estimate the state of the ocean during the Last Glacial Maximum, EGU General Assembly, Vienna, Austria, April 2018